Gayno Smith: Murders

 On May 27, 1962, Smith murdered Andrew McBeth, 51, and Dora McBeth, 41, and their three children: Amos and Anna McBeth, 19, and Donna Jean Kellogg, 17.
 Smith, then 24, a nephew of the elder McBeths', confessed to the crime.
 He also confessed to having murdered his stepmother, Juanita Smith, who had been missing for several months, in 1961.

 The McBeth family lived in rural Iowa, about four miles north of Martinsburg, and Gayno Smith had been living with them at the time.
 Another daughter, Patsy Lou, 15, was wounded by Smith but escaped in the night and ran to a nearby farm for help.
 Kellogg's six-month-old baby, Perry, was in a crib and left unharmed.

 On the night of the murders, the McBeth children – Amos, Anna, and Donna Jean – had driven to Brighton, Iowa for a dance and Donna Jean, as was her custom, had left her infant in the care of her parents.
 "Smith remained at the dance a short time, then disappeared until midnight, according to court records.
 He came back to pick up the group after the dance ended.
 Thunder, lightning and heavy rain began as the five went to a truck stop for food.
 When they returned to their farmhouse, the lights were out."

 The children found flashlights and made their way around the house to investigate.
 Donna and Amos found the murdered bodies of their parents in the garage, where they'd been dragged.
 They tried to call for help but discovered the lines had been cut.

 "Suddenly, Smith appeared before them with a flashlight and a gun.
 He shot Amos in the face, then Donna.
 He shot Patsy in the shoulder.
 Though badly wounded, Amos pleaded for his life but was shot again.
 Patsy escaped to another room where she found her older sister, Anna, already dead.

 "Smith chased her to a ditch in the countryside.
 She played cat and mouse through the ditches, crawling and crouching to escape his roving flashlight through the early morning hours.
 She finally reached a nearby farmhouse, where she called her uncle, Firman McBeth."

 Smith went into hiding but was found four days later in a barn near Lake Wapello.
 After being arrested, he confessed both to the McBeth murders in Martinsburg and also to the murder of his stepmother, Juanita Smith, the previous October in Hedrick, Iowa.
-At the time, Iowa still had capital punishment, and prosecutors wanted Smith hanged.
-Facing an almost certain death sentence if he went to trial, Smith pleaded guilty to six counts of murder, leaving his fate up to the judge.
+At the time, Iowa still had capital punishment, and prosecutors wanted Smith to be hanged.
+Facing an almost certain death sentence if the case went to trial, Smith pleaded guilty to one count of second degree murder and five counts of first degree murder, leaving his fate up to the judge.